AusSRC/POSSUM_workflow/README.md

 Then, complete HPX tiles are mosaicked together and uploaded to [CADC](https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/) in a final step.
 The workflow can be applied to MFS images or full spectral cubes.
 In this repository there are pipelines for:

-* Pre-processing of MFS images (`mfs_preprocess.nf`)
+* Pre-processing of MFS images (`mfs.nf`)
-* Mosaicking MFS images (`mfs_mosaic.nf`)
 * Pre-processing of spectral cube images (`main.nf`)
-* Mosacking spectral cube images (TBA)
+* Mosaicking to complete tile images (`mosaic.nf`)

 ## Run

-To run the pipeline you need to specify a main script, a parameter file (or provide a list of parameters as arguments) and a deployment environment.
-Currently we only support `setonix` or `carnaby` (AusSRC development cluster) as the deployment environments.
+To run the pipeline you need to specify a main script, a parameter file (or provide a list of parameters as arguments) and a deployment.
+Currently we only support `setonix` or `carnaby` (AusSRC development cluster) as the deployments.
 A template parameter file will be provided further

 Example code for running these pipelines

 ```
-nextflow run <FILE> -params-file <PARAMETER_FILE> -profile <ENVIRONMENT> -resume
+nextflow run <FILE> -params-file <PARAMETER_FILE> -profile <DEPLOYMENT> -resume
 ```

 or

 ```
-nextflow run https://github.com/AusSRC/POSSUM_workflow -main-script <PIPELINE> -params-file <PARAMETER_FILE> -profile <ENVIRONMENT> -resume
+nextflow run https://github.com/AusSRC/POSSUM_workflow -main-script <PIPELINE> -params-file <PARAMETER_FILE> -profile <DEPLOYMENT> -resume
 ```

 ### File structure